ongyx/psilib/README.md

 ```
 As you can see, there is _vastly_ more infomation stored here.
 This includes more info on a specific package (author, desc., versions available, etc.)
-Also note that this script sub-index also has a semantic version number, which allows for
+Also note that this script sub-index also has a semantic version number(for the json file), which allows for
-parsing to be done diffrently based on it’s version number.
+parsing to be done diffrently based on the version number.

 (All this will be moved to a wiki soon.)
 # TODO